aws-observability/application-signals-demo/ai-validator/libs/tests/test-1.script.md

 In the right panel, click the 'Correlated Spans' tab

-### 10. Click the blue hexadecimal string
+### 10. Select the blue hexadecimal

-In the right panel, click the first blue hexadecimal string under 'Trace ID' (it should look like this: "...d0f3ab63951df").
-Then wait a few seconds.
+Select the blue hexadecimal

 **Constraints:**
-- You MUST ensure that the link you are trying to click is a blue hexadecimal string.
-- You MUST ensure the element you are clicking is an <a> tag with aria-label='Trace details for trace ...'
+- You MUST use the click_hexadecimal() function.

 ### 11. Click 'Exceptions' button